CAN YOU SEE THE SPACE?

 Are you moving too fast?

 When problems surface, most of us react: Do more.
 Talk more.
 Grunt and bear it.
 Grit your teeth and keep going.
+We rush, hoping to get back to "normal" as quickly as possible.

 In the current situation, it’s critical that you first create a safe space for yourself.
 Take a step back from the edge, a breath, a me moment.